Framing (visual arts): Purpose

-The goal is often to focus the viewer's attention upon the subject, but the ends and means are ultimately at the discretion of the artist.
+The goal is often to focus the viewer's attention on the subject, but the ends and means are ultimately at the discretion of the artist.
 It is accomplished by manipulating the viewpoint of the image, rather than the object(s) within.

 Framing, especially in the photographic arts, is primarily concerned with the position and perspective of the viewer.
 The position of the observer has tremendous impact on their perception of the main subject, both in terms of aesthetics and in their interpretation of its meaning.

 For example, if the viewer was placed very far away from a lone subject in an image, the viewer will gather more information about the subjects' surroundings and bearing, but very little in terms of emotions.
 If the setting was in the middle of a flat plain, the viewer might perceive a sense of loneliness or that the subject is lost, because the viewer cannot find any visual cues to orient the location of the subject.
 If some foreground elements are put in front of the viewer, partially obscuring the subject, the viewer would take the position of an unseen observer.
 Especially if the artist chooses to hint at some malicious intent, a member of the audience might feel uncomfortable looking through the eyes of, say, a stalker.